Princess Margaret of Connaught: Early life

-Margaret was born on 15 January 1882 at Bagshot Park and baptised in the Private Chapel of Windsor Castle on 11 March 1882 by the Archbishop of Canterbury.
+Margaret was born on 15 January 1882 at Bagshot Park and baptised in the Private Chapel of Windsor Castle on 11 March by the Archbishop of Canterbury.
 Her godparents were Queen Victoria (her paternal grandmother); the German Emperor (her maternal great-granduncle, who was represented by the German Ambassador, Count Münster); the German Crown Princess (her paternal aunt, who was represented by her sister, Princess Christian of Schleswig-Holstein); Prince and Princess Friedrich Karl of Prussia (her maternal grandparents, for whom her paternal uncle the Duke of Edinburgh and aunt Princess Beatrice of the United Kingdom stood proxy); the Duchess of Cambridge (her paternal great-grandaunt, who was represented by her grandniece Princess Louise, Duchess of Argyll); the Prince of Wales (her paternal uncle) and Prince Charles of Prussia (her great-grandfather, for whom her paternal uncle Prince Leopold, Duke of Albany stood proxy).
-She was known as "Daisy" to her family.
+She was known as "Daisy" to her family, a nickname later passed down to her granddaughter Queen Margrethe II of Denmark.

-Margaret was also confirmed in the Private Chapel of Windsor Castle in March 1898.

 Princess Margaret's coronet, used at Edward VII's coronation in 1902.
 Kept at Livrustkammaren in Stockholm.

 Margaret grew up as a member of the British royal family, taking part in family holidays and weddings.
 She was a bridesmaid along with her sister at the wedding of their paternal cousins the Duke and Duchess of York on 6 July 1893.
+Margaret was confirmed in March 1898, also in the Private Chapel of Windsor Castle.